 After just the first two years of reconnaissance surveys and transect data collection, it was clear that the number-one threat to animals was hunting for the bushmeat markets in larger towns.
 Hunters often came from far away to set up long snare lines in the TL2 forests.
 Shot-gun owners in the cities sent their 12-caliber shotguns to TL2 to make a profit.
 Clearly, these forests, too, would soon be emptied if no action was taken.

 By 2009 we had a first, draft proposal on the table for a national park and surrounding conservation area or reserve.
 The idea was supported by the national parks institute (ICCN), but it still had no reality on the ground.

 The people to reach belonged to seven different major ethnic groups.
 We reduced the park’s borders such that no settlements were within its limits.
 The sector chiefs of the Lengola and the Mituku requested that the park borders be expanded into additional unsettled forests in their areas.
-In the end, the national park proposal presented to the governors (top of this page) was considerably larger.
-As it stands (2012) the agreed national park will include more than 9,500 km2 .
+In the end, the national park proposal presented to the governors made these adjustments as shown in the map 2nd from top of this page.
+Slight modifications afterwards allowed us to remove all but one village and answer the objections of a few chiefs.
+As it stands (end of 2013) the agreed national park will include more than 8,800 km2 .